 CMT is committed to reducing water usage and preventing water pollution.
 Water usage and discharge for each property is monitored and checked regularly.

 CMT aims to manage waste at its properties responsibly.
-As waste generated at its operational properties is mostly from its tenants, CMT engages its stakeholders through various means to minimise and recycle waste.
+As waste generated at its properties is mostly from its tenants, CMT engages its stakeholders through various means to minimise and recycle waste.
 Recycling bins are made available at all CMT's properties.

 CapitaLand partnered with StarHub to roll out e-waste recycling bins at 10 of our malls to encourage shoppers and tenants to adopt e-waste recycling and address the increasing environmental and health concerns posed by improper handling of e-waste.
-The malls involved in this initiative are: Bugis+, Bedok Mall, IMM Building, JCube, Junction 8, Lot One Shoppers' Mall, Sembawang Shopping Centre, Plaza Singapura, Raffles City Singapore and Tampines Mall.
-This initiative built on the success of our first e-waste recycling programme at Funan DigitaLife Mall.
-It is also a natural progression of our waste recycling journey which started in 2008 with recycling bins for paper, metal and plastic in all of our malls.
+The malls involved in this initiative are Bugis+, Bedok Mall, IMM Building (IMM), JCube, Junction 8, Lot One Shoppers' Mall (Lot One), Sembawang Shopping Centre, Plaza Singapura, Raffles City Singapore and Tampines Mall.
+It is also a natural progression of our waste recycling journey which started in 2008 with recycling bins for paper, metal and plastic in our malls.

 As an externally managed REIT, CMT has no employees and is managed by the Manager and Property Managers, which are indirect wholly owned subsidiaries of CapitaLand.

 The teams behind the Manager and Property Managers, of more than 400 employees, are responsible for property and portfolio operations in Singapore, and identified as an integral to CMT's success.
 Our workforce comprises mainly of full-time and permanent staff who are based in Singapore.